paleohayduke/TrafficSimProject/README.md

 10/9/2018 Can save processed map files as well as batches of direction files.
 Loading time is a few orders of magnitude better.

+Changed sort to find min in A*.
+Fixed node intersections: they are using highways now.
+Bunch of other little bug fixes.

 10/8/2018 https://www.kcentv.com/article/news/local/killeen-neighborhood-it-takes-20-minutes-to-get-out-of-our-subdivision/600300276
 The sim predicts this.
 The area in the link  is consistently the most congested area in MediumMap.osm.